multimindlab/multimind-sdk/docs/README.md

 - Security considerations
 - Production deployment

+## Memory Systems

+The MultiMind SDK implements a comprehensive set of memory systems, from basic to advanced implementations.
+See the [Memory Systems](memory.md) documentation for detailed information about:

+- Implemented memory types
+- Partially implemented memory types
+- Memory types to be implemented
+- Usage examples
+- Best practices

-## Contributing
+## Development Guide

 We welcome contributions!
-Please see our [Contributing Guide](../CONTRIBUTING.md) for details.
+Please see our [Development Guide](development.md) for information on how to contribute.

+## License

+The MultiMind SDK is licensed under the MIT License.
+See the LICENSE file for details.

 ## Support